hightemp/doc_notes/Заметки/FAQ/linux core.md

+Sure, here are 100 keywords describing the Linux kernel along with their definitions and concepts:

+1. Kernel - The core component of the operating system that manages system resources.
+2. Open source - A software model that allows users to freely access and modify the source code.
+3. Source code - The human-readable code that comprises a software program.
+4. Unix-like - A family of operating systems that share a similar design and command syntax with the original Unix system.
+5. Monolithic - A kernel design in which all operating system components run in a single address space.
+6. Modular - A kernel design in which operating system components run in separate address spaces and can be loaded and unloaded dynamically.
+7. Device driver - Software that allows the operating system to communicate with hardware devices.
+8. System call - A mechanism for communicating between user space and kernel space.
+9. Process - An instance of a running program.
+10. Scheduling - The process of determining which process gets to use the CPU.
+11. Time-sharing - A scheduling method that allows multiple processes to share the CPU.
+12. Preemption - The ability of the operating system to interrupt a running process and switch to another.
+13. Virtual memory - A technique that allows the operating system to use more memory than physically present in the system.
+14. Paging - A mechanism for managing virtual memory by dividing it into fixed-size blocks called pages.
+15. Page table - A data structure that maps virtual memory addresses to physical memory addresses.
+16. Memory management unit (MMU) - Hardware that translates virtual memory addresses to physical memory addresses.
+17. Interrupt - A signal sent to the CPU by a hardware device or software component.
+18. Interrupt handler - Software that handles interrupts.
+19. File system - A method for organizing and storing files on a storage device.
+20. Inode - A data structure that represents a file in a Unix-like file system.
+21. Superblock - A data structure that contains information about a file system, such as its size and location.
+22. Hard link - A file system feature that creates a new reference to an existing file.
+23. Soft link - A file system feature that creates a new file that points to another file.
+24. Block device - A storage device that reads and writes data in fixed-size blocks.
+25. Character device - A device that reads and writes data one character at a time.
+26. Network stack - The set of software components that manage network communication.
+27. Socket - A software endpoint for network communication.
+28. Protocol - A set of rules for transmitting data over a network.
+29. TCP/IP - The most common set of protocols used for internet communication.
+30. Routing - The process of sending data between networks.
+31. Firewall - Software or hardware that blocks unwanted network traffic.
+32. System initialization - The process of starting up the operating system.
+33. Boot loader - Software that loads the operating system into memory.
+34. BIOS - Basic Input/Output System, the firmware that initializes hardware components during system startup.
+35. UEFI - Unified Extensible Firmware Interface, a newer system firmware that replaces BIOS.
+36. GRUB - Grand Unified Bootloader, a popular boot loader for Linux systems.
+37. Init system - Software that manages system startup and service management.
+38. Systemd - A popular init system for modern Linux distributions.
+39. Upstart - An older init system used by some Linux distributions.
+40. Runlevel - A system state that determines which services are running.
+41. Service - A software component that runs in the background and provides a specific function.
+42. Daemon - A service that runs in the background and has no user interface.
+43. User space - The part of the operating system where user applications run.
+44. Kernel space - The part of the operating system where the kernel and operating system components run.
+45. Interprocess communication - The process of sending data between processes.
+46. Shared memory - A method for allowing processes to share memory.
+47. Message passing - A method for allowing processes to send messages to each other.
+48. Signal - A software interrupt used for interprocess communication.
+49. Mutex - A synchronization primitive used to prevent multiple processes from accessing a shared resource at the same time.
+50. Semaphore - A synchronization primitive used to control access to a shared resource.
+51. Spinlock - A synchronization primitive used to protect shared resources in a multiprocessor system.
+52. Lock-free programming - A programming technique that avoids the use of locks for synchronization.
+53. Multithreading - The process of running multiple threads within a single process.
+54. Thread - A lightweight process that shares the same memory space as the parent process.
+55. Thread pool - A collection of threads that can be reused to perform multiple tasks.
+56. Process group - A collection of related processes.
+57. Job control - The process of managing processes and job scheduling.
+58. Shell - A command-line interface for interacting with the operating system.
+59. Bash - A popular shell for Linux systems.
+60. Environment variable - A variable that contains information about the system environment.
+61. PATH - An environment variable that contains a list of directories where executable files are located.
+62. Standard input/output/error (stdin/stdout/stderr) - The standard ways for programs to input and output data.
+63. Redirection - A method for changing the input or output of a program.
+64. Pipe - A method for chaining multiple programs together, with the output of one program becoming the input of the next.
+65. Regular expression - A pattern-matching language used for searching and manipulating text.
+66. Shell script - A program written in a shell language, used for automating tasks or running multiple commands.
+67. Cron - A program for scheduling recurring tasks.
+68. File permissions - A method for controlling access to files and directories.
+69. User - A person who uses the system, with associated permissions and settings.
+70. Group - A collection of users with shared permissions.
+71. Root - The highest level of access in the system, with full permissions.
+72. sudo - A command for temporarily elevating a user's permissions to root.
+73. su - A command for switching to the root user.
+74. chroot - A command for changing the root directory for a process.
+75. Kernel module - A piece of software that can be loaded into the kernel at runtime.
+76. Loadable module support - A kernel feature that allows modules to be loaded and unloaded dynamically.
+77. Device tree - A data structure that describes the hardware components in a system.
+78. ACPI - Advanced Configuration and Power Interface, a standard for power management and hardware configuration.
+79. DMA - Direct Memory Access, a method for hardware devices to directly access system memory.
+80. Interrupt controller - Hardware that manages interrupts from multiple devices.
+81. Virtual memory - A technique for using disk space as an extension of RAM.
+82. Page table - A data structure used for mapping virtual addresses to physical addresses.
+83. Swap space - An area of disk space used for virtual memory.
+84. Scheduler - A component of the kernel that manages process and thread scheduling.
+85. CFS - Completely Fair Scheduler, a popular process scheduler for Linux systems.
+86. Real-time scheduling - A scheduling method for time-sensitive applications.
+87. I/O scheduler - A component of the kernel that manages I/O operations.
+88. Deadline scheduler - An I/O scheduler that prioritizes requests based on their deadline.
+89. CFQ scheduler - An I/O scheduler that prioritizes requests based on the process that issued them.
+90. Memory management unit (MMU) - Hardware that manages virtual memory.
+91. System call - A mechanism for accessing kernel functions from user space.
+92. File system - A method for organizing and accessing files on disk.
+93. Ext4 - A popular file system for Linux systems.
+94. XFS - Another popular file system for Linux systems.
+95. Btrfs - A newer file system with advanced features like snapshots and data checksumming.
+96. NFS - Network File System, a protocol for sharing files over a network.
+97. Samba - A software suite for sharing files and printers between Linux and Windows systems.
+98. RAID - Redundant Array of Independent Disks, a method for combining multiple disks into a single logical volume.
+99. LVM - Logical Volume Manager, a software layer that allows for flexible management of disk space.
+100. Backup - A method for creating copies of important data to protect against data loss.

 Ядро Linux - это основной компонент операционной системы Linux, который управляет ресурсами компьютера и обеспечивает взаимодействие между аппаратным и программным обеспечением.

 Ядро Linux состоит из трех основных слоев: аппаратного, ядра и пользовательского. Слой аппаратного обеспечения включает в себя драйверы устройств, которые обеспечивают взаимодействие между ядром и аппаратным обеспечением.